Enhanced phonon-drag by nanoscale design of homoepitaxial \hbox{$\beta$-Ga$_2$O$_3$}

 Phonon drag may be harnessed for thermoelectric generators and devices.
 Here, we demonstrate the geometric control of the phonon-drag contribution to the thermopower.
 In nanometer-thin electrically conducting $\beta$-Ga$_2$O$_3$ films homoepitaxially-grown on insulating substrates it is enhanced from -0,4 mV/K to up to -3 mV/K at 100 K by choice of the film thickness.
 Analysis of the temperature-dependent Seebeck coefficients reveal that a crossover from three-dimensional to quasi-two-dimensional electron-phonon interaction occurs for film thicknesses below 75~nm.
 The ratio of phonon-phonon to electron-phonon relaxation times in these confined structures is $10$ times larger than that of bulk.
 Generally the phonon drag can be tuned depending on the relations between the phonon-drag interaction length $\lambda_\text{PD}$, the phonon mean free path $\lambda$ and the film thickness $d$.
 Phonon drag can be enhanced for $\lambda_\text{PD}\gg\lambda>d$.

-Phonon drag - the process whereby phonons drag along charge carriers - leads to a contribution to the thermopower in use for energy harvesting, thermoelectric generators and low-noise applications.
-The phonon drag depends on the phonon-phonon and electron-phonon interactions\cite{Herring1954}, and is influenced by the material choice, microstructure and defects\cite{TEH2005,Takahashi2016,Matsuura2019,Fauziah2020}.
-Further, it is influenced by the mean-free path of charge carriers $l_\text{e}$ and the dimensionality of the electrically conductive region \cite{Yalamarthy2019,Pallecchi2016}.
-However, tailoring electron-phonon coupling by geometric control of homoepitaxial layers with {\em phonon-transparent} interfaces to the substrate has not yet been fully elucidated.\\ Previous studies of phonon drag in confined structures have predominantly focused on heteroepitaxial structures.
-In a conducting film phonons drag charge carriers along by a transfer of momentum in-plane (fig. \ref{AFM_Struct} (a) and (b)).
-The phonon drag is determined by the material choices of film and substrate, whereby both, phonons and charges, are scattered at the interface\cite{Wang2013,Yalamarthy2019}.
-In particular, low-frequency acoustic phonons are effective contributors to the phonon drag because of their long lifetimes and, hence, long mean free paths $\lambda$\cite{TEH2005}.
-Phonon drag can be enhanced or decreased by confining the electrically conductive layer in polycrystalline\cite{Kockert2019} and heteroepitaxial layers\cite{Wang2013,Yalamarthy2019}. \\ Homoepitaxial structures, instead, as depicted schematically in fig. \ref{AFM_Struct} (c) may allow ballistic phonon transport within the confined electrically conductive layers and through the homo-epitaxial, i.e. phonon-transparent, interface into the single crystalline substrate.
-Therefore, the cross sections of electron-phonon and phonon-phonon interactions can be decoupled.
-Hence, by geometric design it is expected that the phonon drag can be tuned. \\ Here, we demonstrate phonon-drag enhancement by nanoscale design of homoepitaxial thin electrially conducting films $\beta$-Ga$_2$O$_3$ with phonon-transparent interfaces to the insulating substrate.
-The temperature-dependent thermo-/electrical transport properties are investigated as a function of decreasing thickness, $d$, of the conducting film.
-The thermodiffusive $S_\text{d}$ and phonon-drag $S_\text{PD}$ contributions to the Seebeck coefficient are analyzed with respect to a crossover from three-dimensional to two-dimensional electron-phonon interaction. \\
+{\em Introduction--} Phonon drag - the process whereby phonons drag along charge carriers - leads to a contribution to the thermopower in use for energy harvesting, thermoelectric generators and low-noise applications.
+The phonon drag depends on the phonon-phonon and electron-phonon interactions~\cite{Herring1954}, and is influenced by the material choice, microstructure and defects~\cite{TEH2005,Takahashi2016,Matsuura2019,Fauziah2020}.
+Further, it is influenced by the mean-free path of charge carriers $l_\text{e}$ and the dimensionality of the electrically conductive region~\cite{Yalamarthy2019,Pallecchi2016}.
+However, tailoring electron-phonon coupling by geometric control of homoepitaxial layers with {\em phonon-transparent} interfaces to the substrate~\cite{Ahrling2024} has not yet been elucidated.\\ Previous studies of phonon drag in confined structures have predominantly focused on heteroepitaxial structures.
+In a conducting film phonons drag charge carriers along by a transfer of momentum in-plane (Fig. \ref{Struct} (a) and (b)).
+The phonon drag is determined by the material choices of film and substrate, whereby both, phonons and charges, are scattered at the interface~\cite{Wang2013,Yalamarthy2019}.
+In particular, low-frequency acoustic phonons are effective contributors to the phonon drag because of their long lifetimes and, hence, long phonon mean free paths $\lambda$~\cite{TEH2005}.
+Phonon drag can be enhanced or decreased by confining the electrically conductive layer in polycrystalline~\cite{Kockert2019} and heteroepitaxial layers~\cite{Wang2013,Yalamarthy2019}. \\ Homoepitaxial structures, instead, as depicted schematically in Fig.~\ref{Struct} (c) may allow ballistic phonon transport within the confined electrically conductive layers and through the homo-epitaxial, i.e. phonon-transparent, interface into the single crystalline substrate.
+This allows to decouple the cross sections of electron-phonon and phonon-phonon interactions.
+Hence, by geometrical design it is expected that the phonon drag can be tuned in homoepitaxially grown layers. \\